 College students are usually short on cash and buried in textbooks during the school year.
 But if you’ve been struck with wanderlust and can’t wait until spring break or the summer to plan a trip, this might be a great time to ditch the all-nighters and dining hall food for a little real-life education and a party scene beyond the frat house.
 Fortunately, there are some amazing budget-friendly travel destinations around the world that you can visit on a student budget.

 Thanks to budget-friendly accommodations like hostels and campgrounds, favorable exchange rates, and cheap tasty eats, there’s no better time to start traveling solo or with friends than your college years.
-These are some of the most affordable travel destinations for broke college students to start saving up and planning your itinerary for right now.
+These are some of the most affordable travel destinations for broke college students to start saving up and planning their itinerary for right now.

 Ecuador might not be every traveler’s first pick when planning a South American adventure, but that’s part of why it’s a budget-friendly trip for broke students.
 This country has some beautiful beaches, sights to see, and is a great place to work on those Spanish skills you’ve been working on in class.
 Tourist-targeted crime dropped dramatically, and as long as you’re smart about traveling you shouldn’t encounter safety issues.
 Of course, one of the big draws here is the Galapagos islands, which are totally worth a visit if you can pull it off during your trip.